-Among other things, health accounts measure the total expenditure for health and medical care.
-They are based on the OECD manual A System of Health Accounts (SHA) that create a conceptual basis for statistics production and reporting of health and medical care with the help of consistent classifications.
-This facilitates comparability of data over time and among countries, independent of the differences in the organisation of health and medical care of the countries.
+Health accounts measure total expenditure on health and medical care.
+They are based on the OECD manual A System of Health Accounts (SHA) which has created a conceptual basis for statistics production and reporting of health and medical care with the help of consistent classifications.
+This facilitates comparability of data over time and between countries, independent of the differences in the organisation of the health and medical care in the countries.
 The design of the health accounts is based on three dimensions for reporting expenditures that define the aims of health and medical care (HC), health and medical care financiers (HF) and health and medical care producer groups (HP).
 The health accounts include a number of related tables where the three groups of classifications have been combined to present total expenditures for health and medical care in different ways.